Visually-Aware Context Modeling for News Image Captioning: Overview of the Appendix

-In the appendix, we first provide more implementation details and dataset statistics.
-These are followed by a comparative analysis between our proposed method and the current state-of-the-art (SOTA) generative vision-language (VL) model on generic image captioning, BLIP-2~\cite{li2022blip}.
-Following that, to showcase the connection and difference between News Image Captioning and Text Summarization, we conduct additional experiments on text summarization.
-Further, we provide more ablation studies on different subsets of the GoodNews test data.
-We conclude the appendix with a qualitative analysis on the generated captions.
+In the appendix, we first provide more implementation details and dataset statistics in Appendix~\ref{appendix:implementation} and \ref{appendix:stat}, respectively.
+This is followed by human evaluation of the generated captions form our method in Appendix~\ref{appendix:human}.
+Following that, to showcase the connection and difference between News Image Captioning and Text Summarization, we conduct additional experiments on text summarization as presented in Appendix~\ref{appendix:text_summ}.
+Further, we provide more ablation studies on different subsets of the GoodNews test data in Appendix~\ref{appendix:more_ablation}.
+After that, we show experiments on comparing our method to large vision-language models in Appendix~\ref{appendix:large_vlms}.
+Then we provide a in-depth study of our CoLaM in Appendix~\ref{appendix:colam}.
+We conclude the appendix with qualitative analyses on the generated captions in Appendix~\ref{appendix:qualitative}.